-The Avenue of Baobabs is perhaps the most famous, but certainly not the only collection of baobabs on the western coast.
-However they are definitely the most photographed.
-These huge trees are at their scenic best at sunset.
+The Avenue of Baobabs is perhaps the most famous scenic highlight on the west coast and these are some of the most famous photogenic trees in the word.
+These huge baobabs are at their scenic best at sunset.
 Then these trees, up to 800 years old and 30 metres in height, will reveal their beauty with the red colours of dusk.
-These baobabs can be up to 800 years old and 30 metres.
-The diameter of the largest trees can reach up to 11 metres.

 This strange stone forest of serrated ‘tsingy’ is a 100 meters tall in places.
 Under the tsingy, there are undiscovered caves, rivers, and canyons.
-Bats, lemurs, birds and endemic flora have adapted to this unique ecosystem.
+See the Bemaraha page for a discussion on the best way to get there.

-Basically you have two options.
-You can make it your primary destination and cover all the highlights (see Western Madagascar Adventure).
-Then add on Andasibe National Park to see some of the contrasting rainforests.
+So you can make the Western side your primary destination and cover all the highlights (see Western Madagascar Adventure).
+Then add Andasibe for the contrasting rainforests.
 Or you can combine just the Avenue of Baobabs & Kirindy with a Southern Madagascar trip.